Let's talk

 During this period, Enter supported 18,600 cases, of which more than 8,000 have already been closed.

-In cases answered with Enter’s support, the court outcomes were compelling:
+In cases answered with Enter’s support, the outcomes were compelling:

 • +30% increase in victory rate